o3de/o3de.org/content/docs/user-guide/editor/entity-outliner-entities.md

 **To hide and show entities**

 1. In the **Entity Outliner**, click the eye icon next to the entity.
-The crossed\-out eye icon indicates that the entity doesn't appear in the viewport.
+The crossed-out eye icon indicates that the entity doesn't appear in the viewport.

 1. To show the entity, click the icon again.
 ![\[Hide and show entities in the viewport.\]](/images/user-guide/component/entity_system/component-entity-outliner-hiding.png)